|

 or stinging cells.
 Draw or print out a picture and label the organism.

-TOP The graceful Eagle Ray has elongated fins that act
+The graceful Eagle Ray has elongated fins that act

 like wings helping it to glide and "fly" through the water.